 - Where possible, it is preferable for medicines to be prescribed in frequencies that allow the pupil to take them outside of school hours. - If this is not possible, prior to staff members administering any medication, the parents/carers of the child must complete and sign a parental agreement for a school to administer medicine form. - No child will be given any prescription or non-prescription medicines without written parental consent except in exceptional circumstances. - Where a pupil is prescribed medication without their parents'/carers' knowledge, every effort will be made to encourage the pupil to involve their parents while respecting their right to confidentiality. - No child under 16 years of age will be given medication containing aspirin without a doctor's prescription. - Medicines MUST be in date, labelled, and provided in the original container (except in the case of insulin which may come in a pen or pump) with dosage instructions.
 Medicines which do not meet these criteria will not be administered. - A maximum of four weeks supply of the medication may be provided to the school at one time. - Controlled drugs may only be taken on school premises by the individual to whom they have been prescribed.
-Passing such drugs to others is an offence which will be dealt with under our Drug and Alcohol Policy. - Medications will be stored in the Medical Room in the school's front office.
-If refrigeration is required, these medicines are kept in a locked fridge in the office kitchen area.
+Passing such drugs to others is an offence which will be dealt with under our Drug and Alcohol Policy. - Medications will be stored in the Medical Room or office fridge, which is locked.
 All medicines must be stored safely.
 Children should know where their medicines are at all times and be able to access them immediately.
 Where relevant, they should know who holds the key to the storage facility.
-Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenalin pens should be always readily available to children and not locked away; - Any medications left over at the end of the course will be returned to the child's parents. - Pupils' asthma inhalers are kept in their classrooms and taken with the pupil for any offsite activities.
-Two spare inhalers are also kept in the school office. - Children with diabetes are encouraged to keep medication close to hand.
+Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenalin pens should be always readily available to children and not locked away; - Any medications left over at the end of the course will be returned to the child's parents. - Pupils with asthma are encouraged to carry their inhalers with them.
+However, a spare inhaler should also be kept in the school office.
+Children with diabetes are encouraged to keep medication close to hand.
 They are able to take high energy snacks when needed and at any point in the day. - Written records will be kept of any medication administered to children.
-An example can be found in Annex 3.
+An example can be found in Annex 3. - Pupils will never be prevented from accessing their medication. - Sharps boxes should always be used for the disposal of needles and other sharps. - Defibrillators.
+We have a defibrillator adjacent to the main office and Headteacher's office.
+This can be used by staff in an emergency.
+The premises manager checks it regularly to ensure it is functional.

-- Pupils will never be prevented from accessing their medication. - Sharps boxes should always be used for the disposal of needles and other sharps. - A defibrillator is located near the school's front office (outside the headteacher's office). - Glebe Primary School cannot be held responsible for side effects that occur when medication is taken correctly.
+• Glebe Primary School cannot be held responsible for side effects that occur when medication is taken correctly.